 This post may contain affiliate links.
 We may earn money or products from the companies mentioned in this post.
 Please know, we only share products we love!

 In Louisiana, Jambalaya is king!
-Many events feature large pots of jambalaya simmering outdoors for catered lunch or dinner.
+Many events feature large pots of jambalaya simmering outdoors for catered lunches or dinners.
 Our delicious jambalaya pasta is a Cajun jambalaya recipe with a twist.
 You can't help but fall in love with this flavor-packed meal.
 It is just that good!

 What is jambalaya?